alpeb/k8s-job-reaper/README.md

 After some trial and error I settled with leaving `completions` unset.
-That indeed marks the Job as completed when the first Pod finishes, but it leaves the other Pods running, which in my particular case that resulted in wasted resources.
+That indeed marks the Job as completed when the first Pod finishes, but it leaves the other Pods running, which in my particular case resulted in wasted resources.

 ## The Problem